LYNCH·LLP

 Questions about Examiner Matthew J Brophy

-• What is Matthew J Brophy's allowance rate?
+• What is Matthew J Brophy's overall allowance rate?

-No. The allowance rate is a historical aggregate and does not predict the disposition of any specific application or examination.
+No. The allowance rate is a historical aggregate and is not a prediction of any specific application's outcome.
+Each application is examined on its individual merits.

 ◈ RESPONDING TO AN OFFICE ACTION